I don't really care about politics.

 4) Keep things light

-5) facilitate a peaceful resolution
+5) Facilitate a peaceful resolution

 If you've followed my advice up to now, this shouldn't be too difficult.
 You've kept your disagreements insignificant and civil, and you've remained calm in the face of ignorance and stupidity.
 Well done!
 My hat goes off to you.
 Now, it's up to you to change the subject.
 Suggest some more drinks or some food.
 Ask someone about their travel plans.
-Whatever it takes.

 If the leftist is still desperately trying to engage you with fallacies, simply agree with everything he says and move on.
 Life's too short.